pipelinelabo/datalaiq-wiki/gui/labels/labels.md

 ### Kit Label Prefixes

-Three label *prefixes* are used to manage Gravwell-internal information about objects which were installed as part of a kit.
+Three label *prefixes* are used to manage DatalaiQ-internal information about objects which were installed as part of a kit.
 You should **never** manually apply kit labels to objects; these labels are documented to prevent users from accidentally applying a conflicting label to an object.
 The following are considered reserved kit label prefixes:

 * `kit/`
 * `kit/dependency:`
 * `kit/configuration:`

 Users should not create labels beginning with these strings, e.g. "kit/foo" or "kit/dependency:bar".
-These labels are managed internally by Gravwell.
+These labels are managed internally by DatalaiQ.